jbaans/iothermostat/README.md

     Midori
     Wifi hotspot when no Wifi network available

-1. Download, verify MD5 sum, unzip and write image to microsd card.
+1. Download, verify MD5 sum, unzip and write image to microsd card
 2. Insert the card and power up.
 Display should show start log and finish into the IOThermostat GUI.
 3. Connect your PC to hotspot IOTHERMOSTAT with password iothermostat0.
 4. ssh to 10.42.0.1 on port 2222 with user iothermostat, password iothermostat2018.